 Client-specific treatments are defined and evaluated on an ongoing basis to guide the client's care throughout the hospitalization.
 The client’s medical, housing, financial, social, and vocational needs are assessed to inform the type and level of services that are needed.
 Individual, group, occupational, recreational, milieu and pharmacological therapies are employed in accord with the specific needs of the clients.
 Comprehensive disposition planning is undertaken to ensure that the client is returned to the community in a safe and expeditious fashion.

 This placement offers skills development in assessment, treatment, consultation, and clinical research.
 The fellow will clinically manage and observe clinical problems reflecting the full spectrum of psychiatric disorders.
 The fellow will carry direct care responsibilities within the unit as a primary clinician.
 Responsibility for coordinating a client's overall plan of care rests with the primary clinician (who may be a staff social worker, resident in psychiatry, or the doctoral psychology fellow).

 As a valued member of the multidisciplinary treatment team on the Inpatient Services Unit, the intern will acquire or further develop their skills in, among other areas: comprehensive admissions assessments; differential diagnosis; cultural and diversity matters; case formulation; treatment planning; case presentations; individual and group psychotherapy; disposition planning and preparation of notes and discharge summaries.

 Strong applicants for this placement generally have experience working with adults with serious mental illness in both inpatient and outpatient settings.
-Interns who match with this placement usually have an interest in community-based and recovery-oriented services and their future goals often include doing clinical work with people who have significant mental health problems and/or conducting research related to serious mental illness.
+Fellows who match with this placement usually have an interest in community-based and recovery-oriented services and their future goals often include doing clinical work with people who have significant mental health problems and/or conducting research related to serious mental illness.

 Applicants selected for this placement must be able to successfully pass background checks conducted by Yale University and the State of Connecticut.